-No other professional sports team in Dallas has the pioneering legacy of FC Dallas.
-The story of FC Dallas is tied to Dallas’ soccer history, which began in 1966 when Lamar Hunt attended a World Cup match in England and was inspired to bring professional soccer to the U.S.
+No other professional sports team in Dallas has the pioneering legacy of FC Dallas and its patriarch, Lamar Hunt.
+The story of FC Dallas is tied to Dallas’ soccer history, which began in 1966 when Hunt attended a World Cup match in England and was inspired to bring professional soccer to the U.S.

 Professional soccer continued in Dallas through the 1980’s with the rise of the indoor Dallas Sidekicks.
 Former Tornado players Billy Phillips and Neil Cohen played significant roles in the success of the Sidekicks.

 The United States was awarded the 1994 World Cup.
 Not only was Lamar Hunt key to the bid to bring the World Cup to the U.S., but his leadership also influenced the creation of MLS.

 The Hunt family stepped to the forefront of U.S. soccer in 1996 by becoming a charter investor in Major League Soccer, which was created with a unique single-entity operating structure, in which investors own an interest in the league in addition to individual teams.
 The Hunts were the original investor-operators of the charter teams from Columbus (Ohio) and Kansas City.

 Hunt made his greatest contribution to soccer in this country in 1998-99, when he made pro soccer history by funding the construction of the first soccer-specific stadium in the United States as the Columbus Crew opened their revolutionary facility.
 The stadium broke ground on Aug.
 14, 1998, and was finished in nine months and one day.
 Columbus Crew Stadium opened on May 15, 1999 and a sold-out, overflow crowd of 24,741 to watch the Crew defeat the New England Revolution 2-0.